Let me set the scene...

 A pre-prepared ball of dough placed onto a worktop, a sprinkle of flour, and an equal distribution of pressure through a rolling pin is used until a basic template emerges.

-Maintaining the highest standards of quality control, delivered to order.
-Scala ensures it’s customers across the UK and worldwide receive the right tool to right place at the right time.
+Maintaining the highest standards of quality control, Scala ensures it’s customers across the UK and worldwide receive the right tool to right place at the right time.

 For Scala delivering surgical instruments is more then just a business, it’s a Passion.

 From conception to creation, our aim is to save and improve the quality of life.